-Beginning at 5.5 years, thesis reviews will be required every 6 months for students who have no clear plan for finishing the requirements for their degree.
+Starting in their 5th year, thesis reviews are required every six months for students who have no clear timeline for finishing the requirements for their degree.
 The Thesis Review Committee can make exceptions to this requirement.
 Writing of the dissertation is monitored by the advisor.